Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-canvas-images-to-black-and-white.md

 This will abstract our image and teaches us how to create grayscale images with JavaScript.

-Today's end result will look like this:
+Today's result will look like this:

 ![image converted to greyscale colors](https://cdn.hashnode.com/res/hashnode/image/upload/v1600097754806/esNKx737T.png)

 ## JavaScript to convert image to grayscale

-As you could see in yesterday's article as well, we are using the `getImageData` function.
+As you can see in yesterday's article, we are also using the `getImageData` function.

 ```js
 const img = document.getElementById('eeveelutions');